 Finding a Path to Innovation in the Seaport District

-The following article, written by Senior Associate Steve Woods, is the first in a new monthly series titled: Project Spotlight.
-January’s Project Spotlight is The Innovation and Design Building in Boston’s Seaport District.
+The following article, written by Senior Associate Steve Woods, is the first in a new series titled: Project Spotlight.
+Our first Project Spotlight is on The Innovation and Design Building in Boston’s Seaport District.

 At first I thought I was lost, that I’d gone too far.
 With indiscernible, large warehouses and portside bulk seafood transfer stations, I was sure that I’d already passed the desired destination of the Boston Design Center.
 Continuing to make my way down Drydock Avenue, looming between an active drydock and what was poorly labeled as a cruise boat terminal, was a large, long, white warehouse with signage at the top reading Boston Design Center.
 The only hospitable “entrance” was located on a rustic roundabout at the end the building.
 The Drydock side of the building was comprised of multiple loading docks sharing haphazard parking spaces.
 Clear pedestrian movement was unavailable at the street, and walking along the loading dock seemed somewhat like trespassing, while dodging pallet trucks and temporary truck ramps.
 There were entrances into the internal “mall’ of the design center, but good luck locating these doors, and better luck locating the furniture or art dealer once inside the maze.
 There was a magic and rough-hewn quality to this distant design oasis, but for the first time visitor it was daunting; maybe desirably so for its inhabitants.